Dry Rot & Brown Rot in Macon, Charleston, Savannah, North Charleston Basements & Crawl Spaces

 In the United Kingdom, dry rot problems have been credited for dealing about 150 million pounds worth of damage annually, and wood rot in general leads to about 17 billion dollars of damage each year in the United States.

-Lowcountry Foundation and Crawl Space Repair has a long history of experience in eliminating, preventing, and controlling dry rot in homes throughout Georgia and South Carolina, including Macon, Charleston, Savannah, Warner Robins, Mount Pleasant, North Charleston, Goose Creek, Hilton Head Island, Fayetteville, Summerville, Bluffton, Kingsland, Okatie, Dublin, Brunswick and areas nearby.
+Lowcountry Foundation and Crawl Space Repair has a long history of experience in eliminating, preventing, and controlling dry rot in homes throughout Georgia and South Carolina, including Macon, Charleston, Savannah, Warner Robins, Mount Pleasant, North Charleston, Goose Creek, Hilton Head Island, Hinesville, Summerville, Bluffton, Kingsland, Okatie, Dublin, Brunswick and areas nearby.

 If you have a dry rot problem in your home and would like more information, contact us by phone or e-mail today for a free dry rot control estimate!